Is the Rapture Pre- or Post-Trib?

 Pre-tribbers might say, well, that's because there's two resurrections.
 Let's look at what the first resurrection is:

 The First Resurrection

 It says the first resurrection happens to those who don't take the mark of the beast or worship it or its image.
-Its when they are raised to life and reigned with Christ for 1000 years.
+Its when they are raised to life and reign with Christ for 1000 years.
 The mark of the beast happens during the 'Great Tribulation', right?
-So the first resurrection after the 'Great Tribulation'.
+So the first resurrection happens after the 'Great Tribulation'.

 At the Last Trumpet

 These verses speak of the time of the resurrection that happens "in a flash, in the twinkling of an eye...When? at the last trumpet.
 Those who divide up the End Times verses into two events (a rapture and a 2nd coming/resurrection) use this verse to defend their view.
 But this verse clearly says the time when Jesus comes back is at the last trumpet.
 Revelation explains when the last trumpt occurs.
 Revelation 8 describes the sixth trumpet.
 Revelation 11:15 describes the angel sounding the last trumpet (Number 7).
 The loud voices talk about how his wrath has come, and the time for judging the dead and rewarding 'his servants 'and the ones 'who revere his name', and the lightening, thunder, earthquake and hailstorm.
 And we see Jesus' return is described in a different way in Revelation 14:16.
-That's a lot of chapters of tribulation ("The Great Tribulation".
+That's a lot of chapters of tribulation ("The Great Tribulation").